Eight Ways to be Creative with a Shallow Depth of Field

 When shooting wide, you can frame your image with elements thrown completely out of focus – such as bits of foliage surrounding your lens.
 This can add interest, filter out distractions, and create depth and intrigue by framing your image with soft, saturated colors.

-By pushing your focus to the background and composing your image with foliage (or other elements) overlapping the foreground, you can capture your landscape with a natural, complimentary frame.
+By pushing your focus to the background and composing your image with foliage (or other elements) overlapping the foreground, you can capture your landscape with a natural, complementary frame.

-And sometimes, you don’t need a specific plan or workflow when shooting with a wide aperture, and will find much enjoyment with experimenting to see what creations you can come up with.
-The key is to shoot often, and keep pursuing the methods you enjoy, and discard the ones that do not compliment your creative style.
+And sometimes, you don’t need a specific plan or workflow when shooting with a wide aperture…and will find much enjoyment with experimenting to see what creations you can come up with.
+The key is to shoot often, keep pursuing the methods you enjoy, and discard the ones that do not compliment your creative style.